 A resolver performs GraphQL request processing.
 In general, it is responsible for constructing a query, fetching data and performing any calculations, then transforming the fetched and calculated data into a GraphQL array format.
 Finally, it returns the results wrapped by a callable function.

 A GraphQL resolver must implement the

 \Magento\Framework\GraphQl\Query\ResolverInterface interface.
-This interface contains the requirement to return a
+This interface returns

-\Magento\Framework\GraphQl\Query\Resolver\Value.
+\Magento\Framework\GraphQl\Query\Resolver\Value or any type of data (mixed).
 This value takes in a callable function to its constructor that will be invoked at the latest possible time for the resolver to require its data.
 As a result, a list of items being resolved can be retrieved all at once by establishing a buffer that contains all relevant parent data to filter and fetch for the children list data.